 Know your business hours.
 When will you be at the computer?
 When are you looking after the children?
 When are you fitting in the housework?
 Your scheduling is separate from the daily planning system that you need to create.

 I have an Ideal Day Calendar.
 This changes now and then depending on if my amount of clients changes or if I’ve started working on other projects.
 However, I try to stick to the Ideal Day as it’s the optimum working schedule.
+Then, I also recently used a screen recorder for windows 10 free and it’s a huge help to my work.

 3. Have wiggle room in your schedule